 - This discipline involves knowledge of the theories and principles of mathematics, science, electronics and engineering to develop a deeper understanding of analog, digital, control and electromagnetic/optical design principles.
 Officer Cadets studying within the Electrical Engineering programme will take courses that build their knowledge within one of the following streams:

 - Mechanical -

-The four years of physical development at the RMC of Canada represent different levels of athletic achievement.
+The four years of physical development at RMC represent different levels of athletic achievement.
 Officer Cadets must attend a two hour physical fitness period each week during the academic year in order to help them stay in great physical shape.

 During the first year of studies, the emphasis will be placed on proper training and conditioning techniques; in the second year, on team sports participation; in the third year, on military training which includes hand-to-hand combat techniques and rappelling; and in the fourth year, on specializing in a wide variety of activities and sports that students select.

-The RMC of Canada is a member of Ontario University Athletics (OUA), one of the four intercollegiate associations that make up Canadian Interuniversity Sport (CIS).
-The RMC of Canada’s Varsity teams compete in the following OUA sports:
+RMC is a member of Ontario University Athletics (OUA), one of the four intercollegiate associations that make up Canadian Interuniversity Sport (CIS).
+RMC’s Varsity teams compete in the following OUA sports:

 - Fencing Men & Women